somethingindependent/thewright-site/README.md

-# tradeschool
+# The Wright
-Site for S:I Tradeschool
+Site for S:I's The Wright